Jy

 The cost of eating out is about the same as in the UK and prices vary depending on the type of restaurant.
 You can eat out in typical Italian Pizzerias cheaply, with a large pizza costing from €5-€8 each and a carafe of wine for about €8-€10 for 1 litre.
 At the other end of the scale, seafood restaurants can be pricey with fresh fish being charged per kilo.
 Most restaurants display their menus outside so you can check the price before sitting down.
 Like the rest of Italy, most restaurants make a cover charge per person.

-The whole island is beautiful; however the main difference is in the scenery.
+The whole Sardinia is beautiful; however the main difference is in the scenery.
 In the North the beaches tend to be small sandy coves and bays with clear blue sea particularly turquoise in the north east with amazing rock formations and the Maddalena islands and National Marine Park to explore.
 Although there are mountains all over the island the South they extend nearer the coast especially along the east coast where cliffs plunge into the emerald sea with satellite white sand beaches interspersed, which can be long in places e.g. Costa Rei (SE) and at Chia (SW).

-• How big is the island?
+• How big is the Sardinia?

 • What are the roads like and driving in Sardinia?